Pilla Nachindi: Plot

 Dattu (Srikanth) is the son-in-law of a rich man Kutumba Rao (Kota Srinivasa Rao).
 His wife Preethi (Sanghavi) dies in a car accident.
-As per the wish of his dying daughter, Rao looks after Dattu and is even on the hunt out for a new bride for him.
-In the process he interviews some girls to keep them as his personal assistant, which in fact is a cover-up for selecting the fiancée for Dattu.
+As per the wish of his dying daughter, Rao looks after Dattu and is even on the lookout for a wife for him.
+He interviews some girls to hire them as his personal assistant, which in fact is a cover-up for selecting a fiancée for Dattu.

 Lingam (MS Narayana) suspects every move of his boss Rao, and tries to spoil his efforts at all stages and only when he informs Rao's wife (Rajitha) about this, the truth comes out into the open.
 These scenes, like a few others in the movie are meant for comic relief.

 Lahari (Rachana Banerjee) runs a comedy club in which AVS, Bharani and others entertain the audience with skits and comedy plays.
-Rao is impressed by Lahari and decides on her as the fiancée of Dattu.
-But herein comes a hitch.
-Since he is a widower, Dattu insists that he would marry only a woman who has lost her hubby.
+Rao is impressed by Lahari and decides she will be Dattu's fiancée.
+However, a complication arises: Since he is a widower, Dattu insists that he would only marry a woman who has lost her husband.
 Rachana agrees to pretend to be a widow and even shows a picture of one Gopalakrishna (Brahmanandam) published in the obituary column of a daily, as her deceased husband.

 Gopalakrishna's wife loves Babu Mohan and it is she who gives the advertisement in the newspaper!
 And when the marriage between Srikanth and Rachana is fixed, the dead Gopalakrishna arrives on the scene along with his friend Ali to pep up the climax proceedings.